Javascript is not enabled.

 • Find out more about how we’re fighting for you every day in Congress and across the country.

 • AARP is your fierce defender on the issues that matter to people 50-plus.
-Become a member, or renew your membership today.
+Become a member or renew your membership today.

-What's in the landmark legislation?
+What’s in the landmark housing legislation?

 Housing options needed for older adults

 Housing reforms are crucial for America’s older population.
-More than 70 percent of adults say they want to stay in their homes and communities as long as possible, according to the 2024 AARP Home & Community Preferences Survey.
+More than 70 percent of adults say they want to stay in their homes and communities as long as possible, according to the 2024 AARP Home and Community Preferences Survey.
 Yet expensive mortgages or rents, costs of home upkeep and property taxes remain some of the key reasons older adults expect to move, the survey found.

 At the same time, people 50 and older are the fastest-growing population experiencing homelessness in the country, many for the first time.

-“There is such a stereotype everywhere of who is homeless,” said Marcy Thompson, vice president of programs and policy at the National Alliance to End Homelessness.
+“There is such a stereotype everywhere of who is homeless,” said Marcy Thompson, vice president for programs and policy at the National Alliance to End Homelessness.
 “We don’t think of older adults or our grandparents or parents, and we should because they’re the most at risk at this point.”

 AARP has also worked to support other changes in housing for older adults.
 We backed the expansion of the Low-Income Housing Tax Credit (LIHTC), which awards tax credits to homebuilders for building or renovating low-income housing.
-The One Big Beautiful Bill Act, signed into law by President Trump on July 4, expanded and made changes to the program.
+The One Big Beautiful Bill Act, signed into law by Trump on July 4, 2025, expanded and made changes to the program.

 New provisions, some taking effect this year, increase the number of tax credits states can award and lower the bond-financing threshold developers must meet.
 This means more projects will be eligible for the tax credit.